Sizing and Scaling your Optimizer Hub Installation

-In order for the Cloud Native Compiler to perform the JIT compilation in time, you need to make sure the installation is sized correctly.
-You scale Cloud Native Compiler by specifying the total number of vCores you wish to allocate to the service.
-The Helm chart automatically sets the sizing of the individual CNC components.
+In order for the Optimizer Hub to perform the JIT compilation in time, you need to make sure the installation is sized correctly.
+You scale Optimizer Hub by specifying the total number of vCores you wish to allocate to the service.
+The Helm chart automatically sets the sizing of the individual Optimizer Hub components.

-Scaling CNC is controlled by how much capacity CNC has to process compilation requests.
-This is controlled by the amount of vCores CNC has been provisioned.
+Scaling Optimizer Hub is controlled by how much capacity Optimizer Hub has to process compilation requests.
+This is controlled by the amount of vCores Optimizer Hub has been provisioned.
+Note that scaling is primarily a concern when discussing Cloud Native Compiler.
+ReadyNow Orchestrator consumes much fewer resources than Cloud Native Compiler and will often never need to scale beyond its minimum installation.

-Perform a test run of a single JVM against your CNC.
+Perform a test run of a single JVM against your Cloud Native Compiler.
 In Grafana, check the Time to Clear Optimization Backlog and Compilations in Progress graphs.

 If the maximum TCOB during your application’s warmup is lower than your target, you can scale down the number of vCores provisioned for the job.

 If the maximum TCOB is higher than your target, check the Compilations in Progress metric in Grafana.
-This metric shows you actual compilations in progress versus CNC capacity.
-If you are using the full capacity, add more vCores to the CNC capacity.
+This metric shows you actual compilations in progress versus Cloud Native Compiler capacity.
+If you are using the full capacity, add more vCores to the capacity.

 You should also check the client JVM logs to see whether the JVM fell back to using local compilation.
-JVMs switch to local compilation when CNC becomes unresponsive or tells the JVM that it cannot handle any new requests.
+JVMs switch to local compilation when Cloud Native Compiler becomes unresponsive or tells the JVM that it cannot handle any new requests.
+You can also see the number of local fallbacks in the Grafana dashboard.

 Depending on your autoscaling settings, there are three variables you will need to set:

-vCores- Total number of vCores that will be allocated to CNC.
+vCores- Total number of vCores that will be allocated.
 This does NOT include resources required by monitoring, if you enable it.
-The minimum amount of vCores for provisioning CNC is 29.
+The minimum amount of vCores for provisioning Cloud Native Compiler is 29.

 minVCores- The minimum amount of resources that are always allocated when autoscaling is enabled.